hazarjast/5g_rpi4_build/README.md

 **$CMD, $TIMEOUT** - AT command, timeout period before termindation (in seconds)

 **$ATDEVICE, $MMVID, $MMPID, $MMUBIND** - Found in '/lib/udev/rules.d/77-mm-[vendor]-port-types.rules'. '...ttyUSB2...AT primary port...ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0800", ENV{.MM_USBIFNUM}=="02"...'
 Ex. $ATDEVICE="/dev/ttyUSB2", MMVID="2c7c", MMPID="0800", MMUBIND="02".

+#### nsacheck.sh
+I noticed that sometimes after being connected to the cell for a long period of time (1 week+) the NSA aggregation abilities between the LTE control channel and NR channels seem to stop functioning.
+This was easily shown by a speedtest which failed to break the 100Mbps barrier when normally the properly functioning NSA connetion would exceed this easily (200Mbps+ average).
+This script is called by cron once daily during off hours (5AM my local time).
+It calls the Ookla speedtest CLI app for aarch64 (you must download this separately and place under '/usr/bin/speedtest'), then disables the modem via mmcli if the download result is not greater than *$THRESHOLD* (set to 100Mbps by default).
+The daemonized modemwatcher.sh script then restarts the modem when finding it disabled.
+If the speedtest download result is not greater than *$THRESHOLD* then no action is taken.
+The following inputs should be entered appropriately prior to first run:

+**$THRESHOLD** - Threshold in Mpbs; a result less than or equal to this will trigger disabling modem.

 ### Switch Modem to Generic Image
 In initial testing I found that the RM502Q-AE had Quectel's auto-image-switching feature activated by default.
 This 'feature' switches its firmware image (MBN) based on the carrier SIM which is inserted.
 Thus, when I inserted my carrier SIM it promptly switched to using the commercial image for my carrier.
 While this first party image allowed me to obtain IP assignment which was very geo-local (lowest latency), I noticed a significant loss of ICMP and UDP packets.
 Thus, ping and connectivity to UDP (such as external DNS, WireGuard, etc.) was completely broken at worst or unreliable at best.